japanoise/termbox/README.md

 See src/termbox.h header file for full detail.

+## History

+In the beginning was the Library, and the Library was Termbox.
+Termbox was Good.
+Termbox was a simple alternative to ncurses, with bindings in many languages.

+However, I never did like worrying about SOs and As and Cs and INLs!
+Since the sea change in C changes brought about by the great idea of single-header libraries, I don't have to (except for huge things like SDL and PCRE).
+Termbox was never a big library, and it's basically complete now (or at least unmaintained), so... let's make it into a single-header library, yay!

-### Links
+## Links

-If you want me to add your Termbox project here, send me a pull request or drop a note via email, you can find my email below.
+If you want me to add your Termbox project here, send me a pull request.

-##### Language bindings
+### Language bindings

 - https://github.com/nsf/termbox - Python
 - https://github.com/adsr/termbox-php - PHP